How to Heat Press DTF Transfers?

 Step 2: Peel the Transfer Film

 After pressing, wait a few seconds and peel.
 If parts of the design aren’t sticking, try again with more pressure and an extra 5°C of heat.
+Do not over the temperature range.

 Step 3: Second Press for Durability

 Cover the design with a Teflon sheet.
-Press again at 155°C with medium to high pressure for an additional 10 seconds.
+Press again with medium to high pressure for an additional 10 seconds.
 This step strengthens the bond between the design and the fabric, giving you a durable and professional finish.

 By following these simple steps, you can achieve professional quality DTF transfers that stand out and last.
 With a little practise, you’ll be customising garments like a pro in no time.